 1. The grid defines the shape, size and power of the solar modules

 Rectangles, triangles, polygons, circles, curves, cut-outs: the free choice of the solar modules’ geometries is the starting point for the design.
-The measurements range from 300 x 500 mm to 2500 x 4200 mm.
+The measurements range from 200 x 300 mm to 2400 x 4150 mm.
 Glass thicknesses of 2-12 mm per pane can be processed.
-Cost advantages are achieved by using the standard size of 1634 x 986 x 8 mm.
+Cost advantages are achieved by using the standard size of 1669 x 999 x 8 mm.
 The degree of hardening (TVG, ESG) can be chosen freely.

 2. The appearance determines the surface of the solar modules

 The full spectrum of the material «glass» is available for the design.
 Structures and finishes of surfaces are possible, along with the targeted use of reflections.
-Solar glass is the basis of most integrated solar modules, due to its subtle structuring and highest efficiency.
-This structuring ensures a high light absorption and minimal glare.
+The solar glasses «Fjord» and «Crystal» are the basis of most integrated solar modules, due to their subtle structuring and highest efficiency.
+This structuring ensures a high light transmission and minimal glare.

 3. The character results from the colours and their intensity